On December 28, 2020, the New York Senate Special Session was held to consider the COVID-19 Emergency Eviction and Foreclosure Prevention Act.

 The Federal Emergency Rental Assistance program makes available $25 billion to assist households that are unable to pay rent and utilities due to the COVID-19 pandemic.

-Eligible households may receive up to 12 months of assistance, plus an additional 3 months if the grantee determines the extra months are needed to ensure housing stability and grantee funds are available.
+Eligible households may receive up to 12 months of real estate legal assistance, plus an additional 3 months if the grantee determines the extra months are needed to ensure housing stability and grantee funds are available.

 The payment of existing housing-related arrears that could result in the eviction of an eligible household is prioritized.
 Assistance must be provided to reduce an eligible household’s rental arrears before the household may receive assistance for future rent payments.